HP Inc. Privacy Statement

 - product or service orders, activations, and registrations

-- profile creation and user verification
+- profile creation and user verification for online services

-- information requests
+- information requests or complaints

-- marketing or support subscriptions
+- marketing, newsletter or support subscriptions

 - contest entries or survey participation